PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting

-We adopt the vision encoder and language model from M3D, a popular baseline for medical VLMs as it has been trained on a large corpra of 3D medical images and corresponding text.
-All experiemnts are conducted on 2 NVIDIA L40S GPU.
-Stage 1 is trained for 5 epochs and all subsequent stages are trained for 10 eopchs.
-Training in total takes $\sim$ 20 hours.
-A detailed list of hyperparameters can be found in our supplamnetary material.
+\textbf{Implementation}.
+We used the vision encoder and language model from M3D \cite{m3d}, a widely used medical VLM trained on large 3D medical image–text datasets.
+The vision encoder is a Vision Transformer with a 3D convolutional projection layer, and the language model is Phi3-4B \cite{phi3}.
+All experiments were done on 2 NVIDIA L40S GPUs.
+All stages were trained for 10 epochs, taking about 20 hours total.
+A complete list of hyperparameters are provided in the supplementary material.